Contemporary Architecture, Urban Design, and Public Art (Art on File Collection)

-ARTstor is collaborating with ART on FILE to share more than 20,000 images of contemporary architecture, landscape architecture, urban design, and public art in the Digital Library.
-In 2006, ART on FILE's archive, produced by photographers Colleen Chartier and Rob Wilkinson, began to be made available through the Digital Library.
+Artstor is collaborating with Art on File to share approximately 18,000 images of contemporary architecture, landscape architecture, urban design, and public art in the Digital Library.
+In 2006, Art on File's archive, produced by photographers Colleen Chartier and Rob Wilkinson, began to be made available through the Digital Library.
 Chartier and Wilkinson have photographed 20th and 21st century architecture and landscape architecture projects around the world, in the United States, Europe, Asia, Latin America, and the Middle East.
 Examples of contemporary public art, historic public sculpture, urban design, and historic preservation from a wide range of sites are also included.
-As part of this collaboration, ARTstor agreed to sponsor photographic campaigns to add new direct-digital content to both resources.
+As part of this collaboration, Artstor agreed to sponsor photographic campaigns to add new direct-digital content to both resources.

 UNITED ARAB EMIRATES